ZumDeWald/intl-dates/README.md

 ### Description

-This package provides a quick and easy way to work with dates by returning an object containing commonly used, helpful date-related data.
-It can also be passed an [options object](#options) to further customize the way the date information comes back, such as language (locale). <br />
+This package provides a quick and easy way to work with dates by returning an object containing commonly used, date-related data.
+It can also be passed an [options object](#options) to further customize the way the date information comes back. <br />

-For your convenience, this package exports both a Vanilla JavaScript function (`intlDates`) and a custom React hook (`useIntlDates`).
-Both return the same object (`dates`) containing helpful date-related data.
+This package exports both a Vanilla JavaScript function (`intlDates`) and a custom React hook (`useIntlDates`), each of which return an object (`dates`) containing the same key/value pairs.

 ### Sections: